How to Master “Ir + A + Infinitive” in Spanish to Talk About the Future

-The first two lines make use of the construction ir + a + infinitive, which tells us that our lovelorn crooner is about to hit the bottle.
+The first two lines use the construction ir + a + infinitive, which tells us that our lovelorn crooner is about to hit the bottle.

-A bit more distantly, after the crazy drunken haze of the night, it seems the lucky lady can expect a ring, or at least some slurred speech from a man down on one knee.
+A bit more distantly, after the crazy drunken haze of the night, the lucky lady can expect a ring—or at least some slurred speech from a man down on one knee.

 ¡Va a ser fantástico!
 (It’s going to be fantastic!)

 If you've made it this far that means you probably enjoy learning Spanish with engaging material and will then love FluentU.